Phase-contrast X-ray imaging: Grating-based imaging

 A technical barrier to overcome is the fabrication of gratings with high aspect ratio and small periods.
 The production of these gratings out of a silicon wafer involves microfabrication techniques like photolithography, anisotropic wet etching, electroplating and molding.
 A very common fabrication process for X-ray gratings is LIGA, which is based on deep X-ray lithography and electroplating.
 It was developed in the 1980s for the fabrication of extreme high aspect ratio microstructures by scientists from the Karlsruhe Institute of Technology (KIT).

 Another technical requirement is the stability and precise alignment and movement of the gratings (typically in the range of some nm), but compared to other methods, e.g. the crystal interferometer the constraint is easy to fulfill.

 An x-ray far-field interferometer using only phase gratings is based on the phase moiré effect.
 The mid grating forms Fourier images of the first grating.
 These images beat with the 3rd grating to produce broad moiré fringes on the detector at the appropriate distance.
 Phase shifts and de-coherence of the wavefront by the object cause fringe shifts and attenuation of the fringe contrast.

 The grating fabrication challenge was eased by the discovery of a phase moiré effect which provides an all-phase-grating interferometer that works with compact sources, called the polychromatic far-field interferometer (see figure on the right).
 Phase gratings are easier to make when compared with the source and analyzer gratings mentioned above, since the grating depth required to cause phase shift is much less than what is needed to absorb x-rays.
 Phase gratings of 200 - 400 nanometer periods have been used to improve phase sensitivity in table-top PFI imagers.
 In PFI a phase grating is used to convert the fine interference fringes into a broad intensity pattern at a distal plane, based on the phase moiré effect.
 Besides higher sensitivity, another incentive for smaller grating periods is that the lateral coherence of the source needs to be at least one grating period.

 A disadvantage of the standard GBI setup is the sensitivity to only one component of the phase gradient, which is the direction parallel to the 1-D gratings.
 This problem has been solved either by recording differential phase contrast images of the sample in both direction x and y by turning the sample (or the gratings) by 90° or by the employment of two-dimensional gratings.

-Being a differential phase technique, GBI is not as sensitive as crystal interferometry to low spatial frequencies, but because of the high resistance of the method against mechanical instabilities, the possibility of using detectors with large pixels and a large field of view and, of crucial importance, the applicability to conventional laboratory X-ray tubes, grating-based imaging is a very promising technique for medical diagnostics and soft tissue imaging.
+Being a differential phase technique, GBI is not as sensitive as crystal interferometry to low spatial frequencies, but because of the high resistance of the method against mechanical instabilities, the possibility of using detectors with large pixels and a large field of view and, of crucial importance, the applicability to conventional laboratory X-ray tubes, grating-based imaging is an emerging technique for medical diagnostics and soft tissue imaging.